AndyA/fixed-sort/README.md

 //  ];
 ```

 The ranking function maps values to the groups in which they belong.
-It should return a numeric value corresponding to the rank of the supplied term.
-A negative rank will place those items at the start of the sorted list.
-Unmatched items have a default rank of 0.
-Positive ranks place the corresponding items at the end of the sorted list after any unmatched items.
+It should return a number corresponding to the rank of the supplied term.
+Lower values will sort earlier.

 The ranking function will be called once for each distinct value in the array being sorted.
+It must be a pure function: for any given input it must always return the same value.

-## Performance and memory use
+# Performance and Memory Use

 Each value in the array being sorted is resolved into its sort rank only once - even though the sort algorithm may visit it many times.
 The cache for these values is discarded when the comparator function returned by `fixedSort()` goes out of scope.